eliasschepis/Test-Automation-Champion-Pytest-Selenium/README.md

 2. Builds the Docker image from your Dockerfile.
 3. Runs all tests inside the container.
 4. Copies the HTML report from the container to the runner.
-5. Uploads the report as an artifact you can download.
+5. Uploads the report as an artifact.
 6. Cleans up the container.

 ### 📄 `.github/workflows/ci.yml`